rugveddarwhekar/ai-model-arena/README.md

 - **Local models**: Uses your local Ollama installation for privacy and speed
 - **Modern UI**: Clean, responsive interface with pastel colors
 - **Model selection**: Toggle individual models on/off
-- **Thinking mode**: Separate and toggle thinking process from final responses
+- **Thinking mode**: Separate and toggle the thinking process from the final responses
 - **Copy functionality**: Easy copying of responses and thinking content
 - **Collapsible sections**: Expand/collapse response boxes
 - **Stop generation**: Cancel ongoing requests at any time